THE PACIFIST MEMORIAL

 Many of the pacifists honored here represent the highest ethical traditions of the world religions.
 Others derive their pacifism from secular humanist traditions of nonviolence and peacemaking.

-May the examples of the lives of the pacifists honored here inspire us to increase our efforts to promote peaceful conflict resolution in our communities and among nations.
+May the examples of the lives of the pacifists honored here inspire us to increase our efforts to promote peaceful conflict resolution within our families, our communities and among nations.

 Visit the Pacifist Memorial and learn about extraordinary peacemakers and the values they lived by, and through which, they changed the world.